TremoloSecurity/openunison-qs-kubernetes/README.md

 ## Create Kubernetes Service Account

-The easiest way to create this account is to login to the OpenShift master to run oadm and oc (these instructions from OpenUnison's product manual):
+The easiest way to create this account is to login to the Kubernetes master to run oadm and oc (these instructions from OpenUnison's product manual):

 ```bash
 $ kubectl create namespace openunison